hashgraph/hedera-improvement-proposal/HIP/hip-xxxx.md

 - smallestUnitName - the name of the smallest unit of the token
 - smallestUnitSymbol - the symbol of the smallest unit of the token
 - creator - the entity that created the token
-- Creator DID - the decentralized identifier of the creator
+- creatorDID - the decentralized identifier of the creator
 - admin - if the token has an admin key, the entity that manages that key
 - lightLogo  - a logo for the token designed for light backgrounds. svg is recommended.
 - lightLogoType - if the lightLogo  is specified, its mime type